 Technology spending is typically one of the high costs in any business.
-Therefore, it makes sense to perform some form of technology assessment.
+Therefore, performing technology due diligence during an investment deal makes sense.

-But at the time of writing, a higher level of investors do not undertake technology due diligence – some seeing it as an expensive ‘check box’ exercise.
+But at the time of writing, most investors do not undertake technology due diligence.
+Many see it as an expensive ‘check box’ exercise.

-Hence, you can find a tremendous amount of information aimed at Investors, helping them understand the benefits of investing in technology due diligence.
+Hence, you can find a tremendous amount of information aimed at Investors.
+Helping them understand the benefits of investing in technology due diligence.
 But little on the benefits for the target management team.

 And not to be biassed towards one of the significant firms, here are other documents: